trislett/TFCE_mediation/README.md

 Perform a spherical surface registration for each subject to the fsaverage resampling either area or thickness.

 Inputs:
 * subjectslist.csv (a text file contain one column of subject IDs.
-Note, the IDs must match the folders those in the $SUBJECTS_DIR folder.)
+Note, the IDs must match those in the $SUBJECTS_DIR folder.)
 * area (the surface to include in the analysis.
 For basic use, this should be area or thickness)

 Outputs: